sumkinstein/dailyquest/Daily-Quest.md

 ~~Day 27 of creating useless commits every other day ✔️~~
 ~~Day 28 of creating useless commits every other day ✔️~~
 Day 29 of creating useless commits every other day 💀
+~~Day 30 of creating useless commits every other day ✔️~~
-Day 30 of creating useless commits every other day ✔️
+Day 31 of creating useless commits every other day ✔️